-3.3.4 Ground floor toilets
+2.3.4 Toilets

 There are toilets on each floor of the building.
 On the ground floor, the toilet is located in the café.
+There is also a toilet for persons with physical challenges.
 When the café is closed, faculty is asked to use the toilet on the first floor.

 Since for a physically challenged person, this might present an additional difficulty, physically challenged faculty and staff may ask a receptionist to open a back-up toilet at the reception which is normally locked.
-Please do not to ask receptionists to open the toilet in other than extraordinary cases; it would distract them from the work they are required to focus on primarily.
+Please do not ask receptionists to open the toilet in other than extraordinary cases; it would distract them from the work they are required to focus on primarily.